B-UMMI/Chewie-NS/docs/user/upload_api.rst

     $ cat description.txt

-    # Whole-genome MLST schema for Species name
+    # Whole-genome MLST schema for *Species name*

     This schema was created with [chewBBACA 2.5.0](https://github.com/B-UMMI/chewBBACA).

     ## Schema creation and validation

     A total of 100 *Species name* genomes were used to create this wgMLST schema.
-    (Add more information that might be relevant to reproduce the process.)
+    (Add more information that might be relevant to reproduce the process.
+    For instance the assembly pipeline used or links to relevant external data repositories)

     ## Dataset

     All raw reads from SRA annotated as *Species name* were assembled into 100 genomes.
     (Add more information about dataset creation/collection.
-Include date of data download.)
+Include date of data download.
+    A list of accession numbers or links to relevant external data repositories maybe useful)

     ## Citations